- Honey has long been used to treat skin disorders like acne.

 Overnight treatment

-Honey can be sticky and messy, but mixing it with water will reduce its tackiness, allowing you to use it as an overnight treatment for blemishes.
-As an overnight treatment, it reportedly reduces acne scars while also diminishing dark spots and wrinkles.
+Honey can be sticky and messy, but mixing it with water will reduce its tackiness, allowing you to use it overnight for blemishes.
+As an overnight treatment, it is said to reduce dark spots and wrinkles.
 The overnight mask features a range of beneficial antioxidants, but honey is the star ingredient.

 Alternatives

-- Benzoyl peroxide is one of the most effective OTC acne treatments for killing P. acnes, unclogging your pores and decreasing inflammatory symptoms associated with breakouts.
-It has up to 900 times higher concentration of acne bacteria-fighting hydrogen peroxide than honey and is available in a range of creams, gels, cleansers and lotions in strengths from 2.5% to 10%.
+- Benzoyl peroxide is one of the most effective OTC acne treatments for killing P. acnes bacteria, unclogging pores and decreasing inflammatory symptoms associated with breakouts; It has a far greater concentration of acne bacteria-fighting hydrogen peroxide than honey

-- Aloe vera is a natural emollient that is both antibacterial and anti-inflammatory.
-It helps with skin healing and seals moisture within the epidermis to keep skin hydrated.
-It’s particularly useful when combined with OTC treatments such as tretinoin.
+- Aloe vera is a natural emollient that is both antibacterial and anti-inflammatory; it helps with skin healing and moisturizes; it’s particularly useful when combined with OTC treatments such as tretinoin

-- A 2013 research report suggested rosemary extract applied to blemishes might reduce inflammation caused by P. acnes as well as delivering other antioxidant and antibacterial benefits.
+- Rosemary extract when applied to blemishes may reduce inflammation caused by bacterial acne and delivers other antioxidant and antibacterial benefits

-- Another natural remedy containing anti-inflammatory and antibacterial properties, topical use of coconut oil may destroy P. acnes, decrease redness and swelling, and speed up wound healing.
+- Coconut oil is another natural remedy with anti-inflammatory and antibacterial properties to target bacteria, decrease redness and swelling, and speed up wound healing

 Takeaway

-There is limited scientific evidence to support honey’s healing properties for acne.
-Topically applying honey can soothe irritated skin and promote wound healing, but its effects are minor compared with proven OTC treatments such as salicylic acid and benzoyl peroxide.
+Topical application of honey can soothe irritated skin and promote wound healing but its effects are minor compared with proven OTC treatments such as salicylic acid and benzoyl peroxide.
+There is limited scientific evidence to support honey as a treatment for acne.

 Sources